Louis Delétraz: 2023: WEC Title

 The main success story of the season came in the WEC, where Delétraz was partnered by Robert Kubica and Rui Andrade.
 Following a fifth place at Sebring and a podium at Portimão, the trio combined to take the championship lead with a victory at Spa.
-Despite a strong race at the 24 Hours of Le Mans, the team were unable to beat the #34 of Inter Europol Competition; Delétraz losing out in the final stint to Fabio Scherer, who controlled the gap until the checkered flag.
-Another podium followed in Italy, where a late-race overtake by the Swiss driver on the #23 United Autosport guaranteed the team third.
-Thereafter, a controlled drive to victory in Fuji and a dominant display by WRT at Bahrain, one where the #41 took the lead late thanks to pit stop troubles for the #31 sister car, ended up guaranteeing Delétraz, Kubica, and Andrade the final ever LMP2 title in the WEC era.
+Despite a strong race at the 24 Hours of Le Mans, the team were unable to beat the No. 34 of Inter Europol Competition; Delétraz losing out in the final stint to Fabio Scherer, who controlled the gap until the checkered flag.
+Another podium followed in Italy, where a late-race overtake by Delétraz on the No. 23 United Autosport guaranteed the team third.
+Thereafter, a controlled drive to victory in Fuji and a dominant display by WRT at Bahrain, one where the No. 41 took the lead late thanks to pit stop troubles for the No. 31 sister car, ended up guaranteeing Delétraz, Kubica, and Andrade the final ever LMP2 title in the WEC era.

 At the end of the year, the Swiss auto racing federation awarded Delétraz the 2023 Auto Sport Schweiz Award for "special services to Swiss motorsport".